Homoclinic bifurcation in Morse-Novikov theory, a doubling phenomenon: Change in the Morse-Novikov complex

-Here, it is worth noticing that when a point lies in the accumulation set its whole {$X_0$-orbit} is accumulated.
+Here, it is worth noting that when a point lies in the accumulation set its whole {$X_0$-orbit} is also accumulated.
 As a consequence, Lemma \ref{lem:C1(s)} tells us that $W^u(p, X_s)$ accumulate to $g\cdot W^u(p, X_0)^\pm$ in the $C^1$-topology when $s$ goes to $0_\pm$.
 Thanks to this topology, it makes sense to compare the orientations.
 The result is the following: when $s\to 0_\pm$, then $W^u(p, X_s)$ accumulate to $\pm g\cdot W^u(p, X_0)^\pm$.
-Accumulation to $g^k\cdot W^u(p, X_0)^\pm$ for some $k>1$ is dictated by Lemma \ref{lem:Passages} depending on the sign of the character and the $\phi$-latitude.
-We are now ready for proving Theorem \ref{thm:selfslideAlg} in each case.
+Accumulation to $g^k\cdot W^u(p, X_0)^\pm$ for some $k>1$ is dictated by Lemma \ref{lem:Passages} depending on the sign of the $\phi$-latitude (knowing $\chi(X_0)>0$).
+We are now ready for proving (1) fromTheorem \ref{thm:selfslideAlg} in each above-enumerated case.